BaoPham92/js-intro/readme.md

 We've dabbled with HTML and CSS.
 There's a bit of interactivity we can program through CSS but not nearly enough!
 How can we start to add logic and behaviors to our web apps? ..
 Enter javascript.

 # HTML, CSS and Javascript (20/20)

-HTML (content), CSS (style) and Javascript (behavior) as the main components of front-end web development.
+HTML, CSS and Javascript are technologies are the basic components of front-end development.
+Front-end frameworks and libraries that add "layers of abstraction" (the ability to do more with less code) make use of these three technologies.

-- Q: Sum up the roles HTML and CSS play on a website in a couple of sentences.
+#### If a web application or website were a building:

-  - HTML: Structure
+- ##### HTML: Structure and Content
+ HTML would be like the most stripped down version of that building, just the structure of the building and some content.

-  - CSS: Styling
+- ##### CSS: Styling
-  - JS: ???
+CSS is responsible for the appearance of the building, adding granite floors, polished doors, wooden railings, etc. CSS styles the content of a website to look like more than just black text on a white background.

+- ##### Javascript: Behavior and Functionality
+Javascript might be like the building's elevator systems, ID-scanning & entry systems.
+Javascript handles interactivity and data.

 ## Think-Pair-Share: Identify Javascript features in Cookie Clicker.
 * 2 minutes: Go look at [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/) .
 Play with it.
 Think about what's allowing these behaviors to exist.